 Why is back pain so common in pregnancy?

 One of the most common complaints during pregnancy is back pain.
 In fact, it’s estimated that more than half of all pregnant women have some degree of back discomfort.
 Most back pain is related to the physical changes that happen during pregnancy, including hormones, changes in the center of gravity, and posture.
 Unfortunately, it typically gets worse as pregnancy progresses.

 What causes back pain during pregnancy?

 Throughout pregnancy, hormones affect a woman’s muscles and joints.
 The hormones relaxin and progesterone relax muscles and loosen ligaments and joints, especially in the pelvic area.
 The extra weight and body changes in pregnancy along with these loosened joints and ligaments can cause discomfort and even lead to injury.

 As your uterus grows and becomes heavier, your center of gravity changes.
 This can lead to problems with balance and the potential for falls.
 The weight of your baby and weakening of belly muscles pulls your lower spine forward, adding strain to back muscles.
 Many women respond by leaning back in an awkward posture.
 This increases back strain and pain.

 Some back pain can be prevented:

-Try using proper body mechanics.
+Try using correct body mechanics.
 For example, if you need to pick something up, squat down, bending at your knees and keeping your back straight.
-Avoid bending over from your waist.
+Try not to bend over from your waist.

 Use good posture when sitting or standing and do back-strengthening exercises.
 Ask your healthcare provider about back exercises that are right for you.